RouninMedia/PHP-Safety-Lock-for-FileSystem-Operations/README.md

 # PHP Safety Lock for FileSystem Operations
-The **PHP Safety Lock** ensures that whenever a page including a FileSystem Operations PHP script loads or reloads, no files within the filesystem can be *accidentally* overwritten or deleted.
+The **PHP Safety Lock** ensures that whenever a page including a FileSystem Operations PHP script loads or reloads, that script cannot be initiated accidentally and no files within the filesystem can be *accidentally* overwritten or deleted.

 ## How the PHP Safety Lock works